Peritoneal mesothelioma treatment

 - Your general fitness

 Unfortunately, cancer treatments such as chemotherapy and radiotherapy do not always work well for mesothelioma.
 Doctors and researchers are working to improve mesothelioma treatment all the time.
 You may be offered treatment as part of a clinical trial.
 The results of the trials will be used to improve treatment in the future.
-CancerHelp UK has information about taking part in clinical trials.
+We have information about taking part in clinical trials.

 Surgery is not often possible for peritoneal mesothelioma as you need to be very fit for this type of major operation.
 If surgery is possible, the operation is called a peritonectomy.
 This means removing the part of the peritoneum (the lining of the abdomen) in which the mesothelioma is growing.
 This aims to reduce symptoms.

 You may have a technique known as cytoreductive surgery.
-This involves the surgeon carrying out up to 6 different peritonectomy procedures, to remove as much of the cancer as possible.
+This involves the surgeon carrying out a total peritonectomy procedures, to remove as much of the cancer as possible.
 At the same time as the surgery, and afterwards, heated chemotherapy is given straight into the peritoneal cavity.
 Doctors have achieved some promising results using these techniques.

 For people who are fit and have early stage peritoneal mesothelioma, chemotherapy may be given directly into the abdomen at the same time as cytoreductive surgery, or soon afterwards.
 The doctor makes a small cut in the wall of your abdomen.
 Then they put a tube called a catheter through the opening and into your tummy (abdomen).
 The chemotherapy is given into your abdominal cavity through the catheter.
 It is usually heated to a few degrees above body temperature first.
 This is called hyperthermic intraoperative intraperitoneal chemotherapy (HIIC).
 A study looking at how well this treatment works found that about half of people who had this treatment were alive at 5 years.